govind2611/Infinirte-Scroll-using-NPM/README.md

-# Getting Started with Create React App command
+# Getting Started with Create React App command in your terminal

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).